chubberlisk/website/content/blog-posts/how-i-like-to-write-tests.md

 ---
 title: "How I like to write tests"
 publishDate: "2022-05-19T13:31:00"
-summary: "Bacon ipsum dolor amet fatback brisket doner ribeye biltong tenderloin beef ribs burgdoggen shank chislic turducken bacon strip steak."
+summary: "A blog post about how I like to name and organise my tests."
 coverImage: "/images/blog/cover-images/how-i-like-to-write-tests.png"
 draft: true
 tags: ["Test Ting", "Test-driven development"]
 ---

 After 3 years of software engineering (and making Ting puns), I now have a sense of how _I_ like to do things instead of simply following the guidance of more senior engineers.
 Having the opportunity to be a part of a number of projects throughout my time so far at [Made Tech](https://www.madetech.com/) has exposed me to a wide range of technology stacks, disciplines and ways of developing software.
 One aspect I have gained a passion for is testing and using test-driven development (TDD).
-As a result for my first blog post, I want to show you the little rules and guides I have in my brain about naming and organising my tests in the hope that at least one person might find something useful.
+As a result for my first blog post, I want to show you the little rules and guides I have in my brain about naming and organising tests in the hope that at least one person might find something useful.
 Be warned though, most of them might be more realisations of my preferences than hard and fast rules with some things I included I can't make up my mind about!
 That being said, I think that's okay and natural as I grow more as a software engineer.

 ## Explain your code through tests